y-z-zhang/net-sync-sym/README.md

 3. lbmap.m

   Colormap file used for the plots in examples.m.
-Blue corresponds positive values and red to negative values.
+Blue corresponds to positive values and red to negative values.

 4. random_net.txt